GMOD/Apollo3/packages/apollo-cli/README.md

 FLAGS
-  -e, --end=<value>          (required) End coordinate of the child feature (1-based) -i, --feature-id=<value>   [default: -] Feature ID to add child to; use - to read it from stdin -s, --start=<value>        (required) Start coordinate of the child feature (1-based) -t, --type=<value>         (required) Type of child feature
+  -e, --end=<value>          (required) End coordinate of the child feature (1-based) -i, --feature-id=<value>   [default: -] Add a child to this feature ID; use - to read it from stdin -s, --start=<value>        (required) Start coordinate of the child feature (1-based) -t, --type=<value>         (required) Type of child feature
       --config-file=<value>  Use this config file (mostly for testing) --profile=<value>      [default: default] Use credentials from this profile

 DESCRIPTION
-  Add a child feature
+  Add a child feature (e.g. add an exon to an mRNA)

+  See the other commands under `apollo feature` to retrive the parent ID of interest and to populate the child feature with attributes.

+EXAMPLES
+  Add an exon at genomic coordinates 10..20 to this feature ID:

+    $ apollo feature add-child -i 6605826fbd0eee691f83e73f -t exon -s 10 -e 20
 ```

 _See code: